Recent Research Areas

 - The greatest number of people with diabetes were between 40 and 59 years of age

 - 1 in 2 (212 million) people with diabetes were undiagnosed

 - Diabetes caused at least USD 727 billion dollars in health expenditure in 2017 – 12% of total spending on adults

-Diabetes increases the risk of death from cardiovascular disease such as stroke, coronary heart disease and atherosclerosis.
+Diabetes increases the risk of death from cardiovascular diseases such as stroke, coronary heart disease and atherosclerosis.
 Diabetes is also the leading cause of adult-onset blindness, kidney failure, non-traumatic limb loss, and loss of neurosensory function.

-Obesity is one of the fastest growing epidemics in the world, affecting both developed and developing countries.
+Obesity is one of the fastest-growing epidemics in the world, affecting both developed and developing countries.
 The costs of obesity represent approximately 6-8% of the direct healthcare budgets of developed countries.
-Both obesity and type 2 diabetes are linked to many other diseases, particularly cardiovascular disease and neuro-degenerative diseases.
+Both obesity and type 2 diabetes are linked to many other diseases, particularly cardiovascular disease and neurodegenerative diseases.

-The BITM, University of Buckingham, has developed a sufficient critical mass of researchers able to study type 2 diabetes and obesity from the gene through to whole-body physiology.
+The IBBR, University of Buckingham, has developed a sufficient critical mass of researchers able to study type 2 diabetes and obesity from the gene through to whole-body physiology.
 They are internationally recognised experts in molecular genetics, biochemistry, pharmacology, nutrition and the physiology of metabolic diseases, particularly diabetes and obesity and neurodegenerative diseases.

-Our goal is to define new molecular targets that could be sites for novel pharmacology and to examine a potential therapeutic agents acting from the cell to the whole body.
+Our goal is to define new molecular targets that could be sites for novel pharmacology and to examine potential therapeutic agents acting from the cell to the whole body.

 Our recent research areas